 A calcium-channel blocker called nifedipine may be advised if symptoms are severe.
 It works by 'opening up' (dilating) the small blood vessels.
 Some people take nifedipine regularly, each day, to prevent symptoms.
 Some people take nifedipine just during the winter, or just during cold weather spells.
 If you are prescribed nifedipine, read the leaflet that comes in the packet for a full list of possible side-effects and cautions.
 Some main points about nifedipine include:

-- Most people do not get any side-effects, or only minor side-effects.
+- Most people do not have any side-effects, or they only have minor side-effects.
 Of the side-effects that may occur, the most common are headache, flushing, feeling sick (nausea) and dizziness.

 - Nifedipine should not be taken by: